scanner-research/scanner/docs/quickstart.rst

 Quickstart
 ==========

-To explain how Scanner is used, let's walkthrough a simple example that reads frames from a video, selects every third frame, resizes them, and then creates a new video using those resized frames.
+To explain how Scanner is used, let's walk through a simple example that reads frames from a video, selects every third frame, resizes them, and then creates a new video using those resized frames.
 If you'd like to run the code first, install Scanner (:ref:`installation`) and from the top-level Scanner